coderefinery/TTT4HPC_Interactive/content/Project_arrangement.md

 # Project arrangement

 :::{objectives}
-- Project arrangement matters to keep things organized for the future
+- Project arrangement is the way you organize files into directories and projects.
-- Choose names that represent contents of project directories
+- Project directories: Choose good names and divide up files well
 - Keep types of files organized within directories
 :::

-Project arrangement is little discussed (beyond "make directories"), but setting this up will can be a good start to everything that comes later.
+Project arrangement not usually discussed (beyond "make directories"), but setting this up will can be a good start to everything that comes later.
 A good arrangement makes syncing, backup, and reproducibility much easier.